 This isn’t an entry of tear-thick protestations, or even a speech.
-Rather, it’s one of celebration, acceptance, and most importantly: clarity.
+Rather, it’s one of celebration (with a chocolate peanut butter swiss roll recipe!), acceptance, and most importantly: clarity.
 This post is mostly for myself; it’s to document a nearly decade-long inner fight, and to mark the moment that I march to the beat of my own drum and do what feels right.
 This post is also to create some clarity for everyone in my life— some of my family, some of my friends, and for you; I feel this is necessary for all of us.

 Most of my life has been spent trying to be an unparalleled force to be reckoned with; I’ve always been a people pleaser.
 And up until a couple years ago, I thought I could manage it all.
 I thought I could be the perfect student, the perfect friend, the perfect boyfriend, the perfect son, the perfect nephew . . .
 The perfect everything.
 “Perfection”— that’s what’s been my biggest issue.
 Though I eternally loathe thinking about my image, I’ve spent my life focused on perfection; and that, essentially, is being image-conscious.
 It was almost a bit of a double standard, and focusing on this faux-instinctive desire exhausted me greatly.